DeepMicroscopy/AMi-Br/README.md

 ### Citation

 If you use or dataset, please cite our paper:
 - Bertram, C.A., Weiss, V., Donovan, T.A., Banerjee, S., Conrda, T., Ammeling, J., Klopfleisch, R., Kaltenecker, C. & Aubreville, M. (2025).
-A Histologic Dataset of Normal and Atypical Mitotic Figures on Human Breast Cancer (AMI-Br).
+A Histologic Dataset of Normal and Atypical Mitotic Figures on Human Breast Cancer (AMi-Br).
 In: Proceedings of the BVM Workshop 2025, Springer 2025